On day 167 of my 366-day self-care challenge, I counted my blessings.

-When was the last time you counted your blessings?
+When was the last time you counted yours?

 If you’re like me, it’s probably been a while.

-Most of us spend more time focusing our attention on what isn’t going so well–what we need to “fix”–than what is truly good about our lives.
+Most of us spend more time focusing our attention on what isn’t going so well, what we need to fix, than what is good in our lives.

-But studies have shown that counting our blessings can improve our health in a number of ways.
-Robert Emmons, a UC Davis researcher, found that focusing on one’s blessings was associated with more time spent exercising, fewer reported physical symptoms, a higher likelihood of offering emotional support to others, more (and better) sleep, a greater sense of connectedness, and a strengthening of spirituality.
+A Study conducted by Michael E. McCullough and Robert A. Emmons, author of Thanks!: How Practicing Gratitude Can Make You Happier (Amazon Associate Link), has shown that counting our blessings can improve our health in a number of ways.
+Emmons, a UC Davis researcher, found that focusing on one’s blessings was associated with more time spent exercising, fewer reported physical symptoms, a higher likelihood of offering emotional support to others, more (and better) sleep, a greater sense of connectedness, and a strengthening of spirituality.

 This simple act of writing down the good things in my life–what I’m grateful for and proud of–boosted my mood dramatically.
-Just looking back at the words I had written gave me a sense of hopefulness and happiness, and it felt really good to linger there for a while.
+Just looking back at the words on paper gave me a sense of hopefulness and happiness, and it felt really good to linger there for a while.

 What are your top 10 blessings?